Volvo Electronic Throttle Module (ETM) Problems

 Dirt on Butterfly Valve

 Remove any loose dirt from the throttle body, or it will end up in the cylinders.
-As dirt build-up can cause symptoms similar to the failing ETM, checking this should be your first step.
+Dirt build-up can cause symptoms similar to the failing ETM, so checking this should be your first step.
 Use a cleaner to clean the throttle butterfly valve thoroughly.

 Volvo ETM Failure

 The Electronic Throttle Module itself can fail.
-Replacing your ETM with a new one is an obvious and easiest solution but also the most expensive.
+Replacing your ETM with a new one is the obvious and easiest solution, but it is also the most expensive.
 If done by a dealer, you are looking at a $1000+ repair.
 An alternative solution would be to buy a new Volvo throttle online.
-Keep in mind it may need to be programmed.
+Keep in mind that it may need to be programmed.

 Replacing your ETM with a used one is a much cheaper option.
 Still, as with any used part, this is always risky.
 You don’t know how long the used part will last; it may also need programming.
 A cost-effective way to fix Volvo ETM is to have a specialist repair your existing unit.
 You will need to remove it and send it in for repair.
 As ETM failures are widespread, several specialists offer Volvo ETM repair services on eBay.
 See the instructions below on how to remove Volvo ETM.

-If possible, ask that your specialists replace the mechanical type TPS with a contactless type, eliminating potential problems in the future.
+If possible, ask your specialists to replace the mechanical type TPS with a contactless-type, eliminating potential problems in the future.

 An alternative solution is to buy a contactless Volvo throttle body position sensor on eBay repair kit and repair it yourself.
 As this can be done within one day, it is much faster than sending the unit to the specialist.
 And it will save you some money, too.
 However, it requires quite a bit of skill and patience and some more-than-basic tools.